spacebanana420/blankcrop/README.md

 # Blankcrop

-Blankcrop is a program that can automatically crop a PNG image based on the redundant transparent space it has.
+Blankcrop is a program that can automatically crop a PNG image based on the redundant transparent space it has, as well as convert it to a different color palette.
 If an image has a transparent background or border that is unnecessarily large, blankcrop removes the extra space that doesn't have to be there.

 # Requirements & running